Royal Troon Golf Club: Noteworthy characteristics

-Seaside opening

 The Old Course begins alongside the sea, running southwards in a line for the first six holes.
 This opening section offers full visibility and plenty of space, but does still require accuracy to avoid deep bunkers.
 Many good rounds have been fashioned through low scores here, often aided by prevailing downwind conditions.

-Rise in complexity

-Beginning with the seventh, the Old Course turns further inland, while simultaneously changing direction, on each of its next six holes, among hillier dunes and thicker vegetation, including gorse and whins, to severely punish offline shots.
+Beginning with the seventh, the Old Course turns further inland, while simultaneously changing direction, on each of its next six holes, among hillier dunes and thicker vegetation, including ulex (commonly known as gorse, furze, or whin), to severely punish offline shots.
 This sector, with two blind tee shots on the tenth and 11th, marks a sharp rise in difficulty from the opening holes.

-Long finish

 With the 13th hole, the player turns northwards for a long, very stern finish, running parallel to the opening stretch.
 This comprises three long par 4s, two tough par 3s, and a challenging par 5 (the 16th) with its fairway bisected at the halfway point by a ditch, which can only very rarely be carried from the tee.
 The player very often has to face a strong prevailing wind.